 Qualification(s): LLB (Hons), BA

-Claire Brown is an Associate in the Class actions department of Maurice Blackburn's Melbourne office.
+Claire Brown is a Senior Associate in the Class actions department of Maurice Blackburn's Melbourne office.
 She is currently working on the Foreign Exchange Cartel class action against UBS, Royal Bank of Scotland, JPMorgan, Citibank and Barclays in relation to alleged illegal cartel conduct in the foreign exchange market in the period 1 January 2008 to 15 October 2013.

 Claire commenced working as a lawyer in our class actions department in 2013.
 She was a member of the team that successfully obtained one of Australia's largest class action settlements for people affected by the Murrindindi Black Saturday bushfire.
 The case settled in February 2015 for $300 million.

 In late 2015, Claire supervised the team assessing economic loss & property damage claims for the Kilmore and Murrindindi bushfire class action settlement administrations.
 Together, these settlement administrations involved the assessment of approximately 15,000 personal injury and economic loss & property damage claims and the distribution of over $700 million of compensation to bushfire survivors.